romainlafarguette/romainlafarguette.github.io/_pages/missions.md

 author_profile: true
 ---

-### Algeria (2021, mission chief, team of five people)
-* IMF technical assistance mission with the Bank of Algeria
-  * Liquidity forecasting and financial modeling

 ### United Arab Emirates (2021, co-mission chief, team of seven people)
 * IMF technical assistance mission with the Central Bank of the United Arab Emirates
   * Operational framework for liquidity management, monetary operations